paulaamaya/robotWars/readme.md

 ## Saving a World Map

-All the edits made in the Program UI can be saved to a `.txt` file of the specified format to be loaded in at a later time.
+All the edits made in the Program UI can be saved to a `.txt` file of the specified format to be loaded into the game.
 - The File > Save option saves the world map to the default `world.txt` file.
 - The File > Save As... option prompts you to choose a location as to where to save the file and what you wish to name it.